jurocknsail/yncrea-cloudcomputing/docs/prerequisites.md

 1. **Install Chocolatey:**

     According to the instructions [here](https://chocolatey.org/install).
     You do not have to enter your email address in the first step.

+   !!! info
+        The following steps are for Windows users.
+        Yet, you can use any other package manager on different OS : brew on Mac OS for example.
+        You can also install those dependencies separately (just google it)

 1. **Install needed Tools:**

-    Launch a terminal with Windows Administrator rights and install VirtualBox, Python, Minikube, Kubectl (the Kubernetes CLI), Helm and the Docker CLI with the help of Chocolatey:
+    Launch a terminal (CMD or PowerShell) with Windows Administrator rights and install VirtualBox, Python, Minikube, Kubectl (the Kubernetes CLI), Helm and the Docker CLI with the help of Chocolatey:

     !!! warning
         Please remove the items you arleady have in the command below, no need to reinstall them.

     ```bash
-    choco install -y python virtualbox minikube kubernetes-cli docker kubernetes-helm awscli
+    choco install -y python virtualbox minikube kubernetes-cli kubernetes-helm awscli
     ```

-   !!! info
-        You can use any other package manager on different OS : brew on Mac OS for example.
-        You can also install those dependencies separatly.
+   Install Docker using Chocolatey according to your Windows Version as mentionned [here](https://stefanscherer.github.io/how-to-install-docker-the-chocolatey-way/)

 1. **Launch Minikube:**